-You can follow the same path as Galileo, observing the same celestial sights that he did — from craters on the Moon to the miniature solar system encircling Jupiter.
+You can follow the same path as Galileo Galilei, observing the same celestial sights that he did — from craters on the Moon to the miniature solar system encircling Jupiter.
 As you “rediscover” some of the night sky’s many marvels, you’ll gain skill as an observer and get an appreciation for the profound insights revealed to Galileo’s inquisitive eyes.

 Before the telescope came along, most educated people still accepted concepts about the universe first popularized by Aristotle and his contemporaries in the 4th century BC.
 In their view, Earth sat motionless at the center of the universe, with the Sun, Moon, planets, and stars affixed to nested crystalline spheres like the layers of an onion.
 The spheres spun at various rates, such that the Sun completely encircled Earth in just one day while the stars took an entire year.
 And, unlike earthly matter, the spheres and all they contained consisted of a perfect, changeless, and eternal “aether.”
 In the 2nd century AD, the influential astronomer-geographer Ptolemy introduced an even more elaborate crystalline-clockwork scheme that prevailed unchallenged for nearly 1,500 years.